Azure-Samples/functions-apim-managed-identity/README.md

 The Private Function has the following attributes:

-* It is configured to have AzureAD authentication enabled using the App Registration described in the previous secion
+* It is configured to have AzureAD authentication enabled using the App Registration described in the previous section
 * The enforces that only authenticated users / services can access the Function App.

 To run the demo, follow these steps:

 1. Navigate to the trusted function app, using the url in `public_trusted_demo_url`.You should see a successful call like this: `{"message":"Hello from the Private Function!","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}`.
-2. Open Azure Portal and navigate to you APIM instance.
+2. Open Azure Portal and navigate to your APIM instance.
 3. Open the `APIs` section and click on the `Untrusted API` entry.
 4. Select the `Test Operation` and open the `Test` tab.
 5. Hit `Send` and you will get a 500 error.